f5devcentral/f5-agility-labs-Next/docs/class1/class1.rst

 for a zero-trust architecture and a single point for **ingress and egress** to the Kubernetes clusters for firewall and DDoS security.
 It significantly simplifies security implementation which otherwise would need to take place at multiple locations throughout the network.

-- Secure Ingress and Egress BIG-IP Next for Kubernetes enables security services applied at ingress and egress such as firewalling and DDoS.
+- Secure Ingress and Egress BIG-IP Next for Kubernetes enables security services applied at ingress and egress such as fire-walling and DDoS.

-- Hide Topology Topology hiding at ingress obscures the internal structure within the cluster.
+- Hide Topology hiding at ingress obscures the internal structure within the cluster.

 - Visibility of Traffic As a central point of control, per-subscriber traffic visibility at ingress and egress allows traceability for compliance tracking and billing.